mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/sau/index.md

 ❯ rlwrap nc -lvnp "9001"
 ```

-Then, I'll choose the 'nc mkfifo' payload from
+Then, I'll choose the Base64 encoded version of the 'Bash -i' payload from
 [RevShells](https://www.revshells.com/) configured to obtain a `/bin/bash`
 shell.

-I'll save the URL encoded version of it as the `COMMAND` shell variable.
+I'll save it as the `BASE64_REVSHELL_PAYLOAD` shell variable.

 However, we can't directly send the command to the web server on port `80/tcp`,
 so we'll use the SSRF we identified [earlier](#ssrf-cve-2023-27163) to do so.